caiohenrique12/request-wsseas-people/README.md

 # README

+## Importante a api do java esta iniciada primeiro

 ## Testes

 * Para executar teste geral do projeto bastar usar `rspec` no terminal na raiz do projeto.